- Latin America

-International TEFL Academy TEFL Certification Course Options:
+TEFL Certification Course Options

 Is it Possible to Earn a Valid TEFL Certification Online?

-With the growing prevalence of online education, one question that frequently arises from those seeking to teach English abroad is: can I actually early a valid TEFL certification online that employers will recognize when I apply for jobs to teach English overseas?
+With the growing prevalence of online education, one question that frequently arises from those seeking to teach English abroad is: can I actually earn a valid TEFL certification online that employers will recognize when I apply for jobs to teach English overseas?

 Will a TEFL Certification Qualify Me to Teach English Online?

-Others teach English online full-time, which gives them the chance to move more frequently from country to country while still earning income because they can teach English online from anywhere as long as they have a strong Internet connection.
-Most teachers are able to make at least $10-$20 (USD) an hour & hours are very flexible.
+Many TEFL certified English teachers overseas teach English online part-time as a way to supplement their income as an English teacher at a local school.
+Others teach English online full-time, which gives them the chance to move more frequently from country to country.
+Indeed, they can earn an income while teaching English online from anywhere as long as they have a strong Internet connection.
+Most teachers are able to make at least $10-$20 (USD) per hour & work schedules are very flexible.

-Learn more about Teaching English Abroad
+Want to Learn More About Teaching English Abroad & Online?

-Request a free brochure or call 773-634-9900 to speak with an expert advisor about all aspects of TEFL certification and teaching English abroad, including the hiring process, salaries, visas, TEFL class options, job placement assistance and more.
+Request a free brochure or call 773-634-9900 to speak with an expert advisor about all aspects of TEFL certification and teaching English abroad or online, including the hiring process, salaries, visas, TEFL class options, job placement assistance and more.

-- Top 5 Countries to Make the Most Money Teaching English Abroad
+- Top 5 Countries to Make the Most Money Teaching English Abroad in 2022